aleksandarzivkovic/roborock_remote/README.md

 ### The script
 Go to the `---- Main script ----` section in the [vacuum.py](vacuum.py) file and check the main blocks:

-`ip,token = SystemInit()` extracts the Roborock's IP address and access token from the calling command line (TODO: add example of command line).
+`ip,token = SystemInit()` extracts the Roborock's IP address and access token from the calling command line.
 Both parameters are needed for the communication with the vacuum.
-The way of getting them will be explained in [this](https://github.com/aleksandarzivkovic/roborock_remote/tree/doc_update#what-you-should-change-so-it-works-for-you) section.
-(TODO: replace absolute url with relative).
-A script logging mechanism is defined here.
+The way of getting them is explained in [this section](https://github.com/aleksandarzivkovic/roborock_remote#what-you-need-to-do-so-it-works-for-you). `SystemInit()` also defines a script logging mechanism.
 Logs will go to a standard output and to file `/tmp/vacuum.log`.
 Log file size is limited to a maximum of 1MB with keeping the last 5 log files.
 A `Ctrl+C` handler is defined here, which is handy during the debugging phase.

 `g_Vacuum = VacuumThread(ip, token, StatusChange)` loads `python-miio` library and runs the thread that initiates communication with the vacuum and checks its status (by pinging it every 5 seconds).
 Every time a thread detects the modified status a `StatusChange` callback will be triggered.
 This object contains methods for controlling the vacuum: `clean`,`find`,`home` and `maintenance`. `clean` method has one argument which is a list of segment IDs to be cleaned.
 For example, here is a map with segment IDs for our home: ![](rooms_mapping.jpg) `maintenance` actually executes goto command which sends vacuum to a predefined x,y position.
 When looking at the Android application map the position of the charger is the coordinate system start point (with coordinates 25500, 25500).
 In our case the maintenance position is 9m right and 0.5m up, therefore x,y positions are defined as:
 ```